kieranshanley/lineEndingTest/README.md

 # lineEndingTest
-Test of line ending changes
+Test of line ending changes.
+I added a line.